chamenez/Escape-Room/PUZZLES.md

 * 310 is the number code used to unlock the exit door (or chest?)
 TBD
 * The time on the clock uses the numbers found in all the rooms, 1 number per room
 2. Player finds a book and reads the number "0"
+3. Picture puzzle on the wall- move pieces until the cat picture appears.
+When the player solves the puzzle, a painting left of this one falls down and reveals a clue.

   ## Kitchen